deepshikha2053/deepshikha2053/README.md

 - 🌱 I’m currently learning **data science and trying to learn about**

-- 👯 I’m looking to collaborate on **collaborate on open source projects on ML/DL/NLP**
+- 👯 I’m looking to collaborate on **open source projects on ML/DL/NLP**

 - 💬 Ask me about **cool data science problems, fascinating ML concepts and sanrio.**